EE-Emerge/EE-Emerge2022_-GestureRecognition/Mechanical.md

 ---

 # Goal
-Our goal in creating the design of the hand was to make something that is easy to 3D-print, have ways to access and change internal components if needed.
+Our goal in creating the mechanical design of the hand was to make something that is easy to 3D-print, and something that provided ease of access to internal components so that we could make adjustments readily.
+If you look through our iterations and our final design, you will notice that all of our parts fit together using friction fit.
+We wanted our product to be easily assembled and taken apart so that we would troubleshoot and replace parts conveniently.
+This made for easier prototyping, and helped us simplify our design.
+In addition, we also wanted our hand to be anatomical so that it looks clearly like a hand.
 # Final Product
-Our final product
 <p align="center">
   <img width="460" height="550" src="https://github.com/EE-Emerge/EE-Emerge2022_GestureRecognition/blob/gh-pages/assets/css/pictureOfFinalHand.jpg?raw=true">
 </p>